redhat-developer/vscode-openshift-tools/README.md

 For information on getting started, refer to the [CONTRIBUTING instructions](CONTRIBUTING.md).

-Download the most recent `openshift-connector-<version>.vsix` file from the [release](https://github.com/redhat-developer/vscode-openshift-tools/releases) and install it by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).
+Download the most recent `openshift-toolkit-<version>.vsix` file from the [release](https://github.com/redhat-developer/vscode-openshift-tools/releases) and install it by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).
 Stable releases are archived [here](https://download.jboss.org/jbosstools/adapters/stable/vscode-openshift-tools/).

 ## Feedback & Questions